fqantonio/aqua/journal.md

 ![](Photos/VistaGeral_julh_2024_2.JPG)

+## September and October##

+This month is devoted to plannning and assembled the top, cameras, antennas and water test.

+## October ##

+This month is devoted to plannning and assembling.
+Redesign the power circuit.

+## November and December##

+Test the microcontroller circuit and the power circuit as well.
+Radio transmitter settings.
+Ground and Water tests.

 # Tasks
 To be solve until the end of the year:
 - [ ] Decide how to make the avoidance, by camera using the human hand or autonolously by pattern detecting: perhaps both;